u-elements/u-elements/docs/elements/u-datalist.md

 }
 ```

-### Styling focus and selected state
+### Styling option focus and selected state
-Selected `<u-option>` elements gets a `selected` attribute, and receive real focus on keyboard navigation, making both states easy to style:
+`<u-option>` receive real focus on keyboard navigation, and a `selected` attribute on selection, which both can be utilized for styling:

 ```css
 u-option:focus {